pavelkraleu/llm-language-tokens/README.md

 </tr>
 </table>

-### Comparing cosine similarity between languages but with special characters removed
+### Comparing cosine similarity between languages but with diacritic removed

+I analysed how much embeddings differ if we remove diacritic

 #### Lessons learned